Melvin Gordon: 2017 season

-On September 11, 2017, in the season opener against the Denver Broncos on Monday Night Football, Gordon returned from his injury and had a receiving touchdown in the 24–21 loss.
+On September 11, 2017, in the season opener against the Broncos on Monday Night Football, Gordon returned from his injury and had a receiving touchdown in the 24–21 loss.
 In Weeks 2 and 3, he recorded a rushing touchdown in both games.
 In Week 5, Gordon ran for 105 yards on 20 carries and had six catches for 58 yards and two touchdowns in a 27–22 win over the New York Giants, earning him AFC Offensive Player of the Week.
-In the next game, against the Oakland Raiders, he recorded 150 scrimmage yards, one rushing touchdown and one receiving touchdown.
+In the next game, against the Raiders, he recorded 150 scrimmage yards, one rushing touchdown and one receiving touchdown.
 On October 29, against the New England Patriots, he had an 87-yard rushing touchdown in the first quarter.
 The rushing play tied for the longest run in franchise history.
 He finished with 132 rushing yards and a touchdown in the 21–13 loss in Week 8.
 From Weeks 14–16, he had a rushing touchdown in three straight games.
 In the Week 15 against the Chiefs, he had 169 total scrimmage yards.
 Overall, in the 2017 season, Gordon finished with 1,105 rushing yards, eight rushing touchdowns, 58 receptions, 476 receiving yards, and four receiving touchdowns in the Chargers' 9–7 season.